 If you need additional help

 Our team is always happy to help.
-You can either contact us before you come in by using the details on our contacts page or let us know when you arrive and we will do everything we can to make your stay as comfortable as possible.
+You can either contact us before you come in by using the details on our contacts page or let us know when you arrive and we will do everything we can to make your visit as comfortable as possible.

 Patient transport services